rudderlabs/rudder-sdk-swift/README.md

 # RudderStack Swift SDK

-RudderStack's iOS SDK lets you track event data from your **iOS**, **tvOS**, **watchOS** and **macOS** applications.
+RudderStack's Swift SDK lets you track event data from your **iOS**, **tvOS**, **watchOS** and **macOS** applications.
 After integrating the SDK, you will also be able to send these events to your preferred destinations such as Google Analytics, Amplitude, and more.

-For detailed documentation on the iOS SDK, click [**here**](https://rudderstack.com/docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk).
+For detailed documentation on the Swift SDK, click [**here**](https://rudderstack.com/docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk).

 ## Installing the SDK